View from near the summit of Red Ridge. Mount Bogart in the centre.

 Spray Lakes behind us

-Easy hiking on the ridge
+Easy hiking along the ridge

 Mount Buller dominants the background